 Skip to main content

-The Preparedness Section is responsible for maintaining emergency response plans and activating Health and Medical Area Command (HMAC) to direct, coordinate, and mobilize health and medical resources, information, and personnel during emergencies and disasters.
+The Preparedness Section is responsible for maintaining emergency response plans to direct, coordinate, and mobilize health and medical resources, information, and personnel during emergencies and disasters.
 We also rely on other preparedness professionals and organizations, including the Northwest Healthcare Response Network (NWHRN) and city and county emergency managers.

 - Public Health preparedness and response plans

 Public Health response plans and tip sheets for emergency preparedness in a range of areas.
 Also includes presentations and handouts from semi-annual ESF-8 briefings.

 Public Health — Seattle & King County is leading the region in the unprecedented challenge of meeting preparedness and clinical requirements for disease surveillance, mass treatment operations, and for isolation and quarantine protocols and training.

 - Northwest Healthcare Response Network

 The Northwest Healthcare Response Network is a coalition of healthcare organizations working together to strengthen healthcare emergency preparedness and response capabilities in the Puget Sound through collaborative planning, training and exercise programs.